Presentation Brothers College, Cork: Rugby

-2014

-In March, PBC won the Junior Schools Cup for the first time in five years in a 17–12 win over Crescent.
+In March 2014, PBC won the Junior Schools Cup for the first time in five years in a 17–12 win over Crescent.

-2017

 The school participates in a number of Munster under-age School-Boy competitions: McCarthy Cup A, B & B Schools (U-15), The Junior Schools Cup (U-16), The Kidney Cup (Junior B), The Bowen Shield & B Schools (U-18), The Barry Cup (Senior B), and The Senior Schools Cup (U-19).
 Pres have won every cup at some point and several teams have won every competition.

 The school playing fields are located at Dennehy's Cross, Wilton.
 There are 4 pitches, one walled and one flood-lit.

 Extra-curricular activities and sport

 Drama

 The college drama society performs one production of a dramatic play annually.
 This is very often the play studied by Leaving Cert students of that academic year.
-Recent productions have included Sive (2013) and All My Sons (2014).
+Previous productions have included Sive (2013) and All My Sons (2014).

 Sciences

-In 2012 three students were invited to partake in the European Science and Maths Olympiad, based on their Junior Certificate results in Maths and Science.
+In 2012, three students were invited to partake in the European Science and Maths Olympiad, based on their Junior Certificate results in Maths and Science.
 These students participated in the Olympiad in DCU.

 In 2004, the Pres team won the first Cork Robotics Competition for Schools, which was launched by the Cork Electronics Industry Association (CEIA) at the National Software Centre in Mahon Point.

 Rowing

-PBC has had many students who have been members of the various Cork rowing clubs since 1890, some of whom have won Irish Championships with these clubs but never as Pres College Rowing Club.
-In 1985 Presentation College Rowing Club was registered officially for the first time with the Irish Amateur Rowing Union and began rowing out of Shandon Boat Club on the Marina.
-The equipment used was bought second-hand from Dungarvan Rowing Club.
-In its existence to date, the club has been a tenant of both Cork Boat Club and Lee Rowing Club and has recently returned to Shandon Boat Club.

-The club now owns 3 eights, 4 fours, 3 pairs and 7 singles along with a full selection of blades, coaching launches and a boat trailer.
+PBC has had a number of students who have been members of the various Cork rowing clubs since 1890, some of whom have won Irish Championships with these clubs but never as Pres College Rowing Club.
+In 1985, the Presentation College Rowing Club was registered officially for the first time with the Irish Amateur Rowing Union and began rowing out of Shandon Boat Club on the Marina.
+The first equipment used was bought second-hand from Dungarvan Rowing Club.
+In its existence to date, the club was a tenant of Shandon Boat Club, Cork Boat Club and Lee Rowing Club, but has subsequently constructed its own boathouse, located to the east of Lee RC on the Marina The club owns a selection of modern racing boats consisting of 5 eights, 8 fours, 4 pairs and 9 single sculls, together with a large selection of rowing blades, coaching launches and a boat trailer.

 Other sports

-Other sports played at the college include basketball, cricket, GAA, soccer and golf.
+Other sports played at the college include basketball, GAA, soccer and golf.
 The school has won the GAA Lord Mayor's Cup five times in the last six years.
 The school golf team has also won the Cork County Championship consecutively in 2006 and 2007.
 PBC reached the All-Ireland basketball U-16s cup final for the first time in 2009 and defeated St. Columbs college from Derry to win PBC's first ever All-Ireland.
-In the last number of years, the college has won numerous soccer titles.
-These include Cork Cups at First Year, Minor, Junior and Senior level.
+The school has also won several soccer titles, including Cork Cups at First Year, Minor, Junior and Senior level.
 In February 2015, PBC won the Munster Schools Senior Cup.